 I’m brand new to the area, and was a little overwhelmed when I heard that I had to shop around to find an electric plan.
 I found Compare Power and most of the work was done for me!
 It’s user-friendly and pretty idiot proof 🙂 I’ll recommend to anyone who asks!Amanda T. (TX, United States)

-Shopping for the right electricity plan for your new home might seem like a daunting task, but we’re here to help you win the game of electricity choice.
+Shopping for the right electricity plan for your new home might seem daunting, but we’re here to help you win the game of electricity choice.

-The best way to shop for electricity is through your home’s historical usage profile, which is the amount of electricity you use each month throughout the year.
+The best way to shop for electricity is through your home’s historical usage profile, the amount of electricity you use each month throughout the year.

 Was very simple to compare pricing for electricity providers.
 I loved that I was able to use my actual usage (that I had records of) to compare to all the different providers.
 It was so easy and eye opening!
 Thanks Compare Power!Cathy H. (TX, United States)